Terms of Service - Trooli

 • Your technician will carry out a risk assessment before commencing any work.
 Please note the following safety rules which apply to all installations:

-3. Technicians are not permitted to use your ladders, stepladders, access equipment or tools.
+• Technicians are not permitted to use your ladders, stepladders, access Equipment or tools.

-4. Technicians are not permitted to lend their tools or equipment to you to complete parts of the job or any other work.
+• Technicians are not permitted to lend their tools or Equipment to you to complete parts of the job or any other work.

-6. Technicians are not permitted to work above a height of 5m.
+• Technicians are not permitted to work above a height of 5 metres.

-3.12 FTTP Service Activation.
-If you have purchased the Trooli Approved Installation, the technician will endeavour to connect your router and modem and activate the service during the same appointment as the internal installation.
-If you have opted for the Independent Installation, you will need to arrange an appointment for the connection of your router and modem by booking an appointment on the Trooli website or by calling our Service Activation Team, before you can use your Service.
+3.11 FTTP Service Activation.
+If you have purchased a Trooli Approved Installation, the technician will endeavour to connect your Router and Modem and activate the service during the same appointment as the internal installation.

-3.14 Damage to the cable or equipment.
-For the duration of this Agreement, if for any reason the cable or equipment beyond the Installation Demarcation Point to your router is damaged and needs replacing, you will be liable for all fees including engineer call out charges.
-You are also responsible for the upkeep of equipment from the Installation Demarcation Point onwards.
+3.13 Damage to the cable or Equipment.
+For the duration of this Agreement, if for any reason the cable or Equipment beyond the Installation Demarcation Point to your Router is damaged and needs replacing, you will be liable for all fees including engineer call out charges.
+You are also responsible for the upkeep of Equipment from the Installation Demarcation Point onwards.

 4.3 Service availability.
 We do not commit to providing the Trooli Services until we have successfully completed our checks and surveys.
 If the cost of installation and maintenance of the Trooli Services are excessive we reserve the right not to provide a Service to you.

 4.5 Using the Services.
-Trooli Home Broadband Services are supplied only for non-commercial use.
-You must have a Trooli Business Services Agreement for a broadband service that is used wholly or mainly for business purposes.
-All Services are supplied in accordance with our Fair and Acceptable Use Policy.
+Trooli Home Broadband Services are supplied for non-commercial use at residential properties.
+You should have a Trooli Business Services Agreement for a broadband service that is used mainly for business purposes at a premises that is not residential and used solely for business purposes.
+All Services are supplied in accordance with our Fair and Acceptable Use Policy (FAUP).

 4.8 Trooli Speed Guarantee.
-Speeds are guaranteed to our Trooli router.
-We guarantee to deliver this speed to your Service Demarcation Point within a 10% tolerance.
-If customers do not believe they are getting these guaranteed speeds they should contact our help desk.
-Speed tests will then be completed via our Netlynx portal and / or by completing speed tests at speedtest.net whereby customers will be required to follow the steps detailed by our support teams – such as hard wiring their device to their router prior to completing their test.
-Further tests may be completed on site by Trooli engineers with Exfo equipment.
+Speeds are guaranteed to our Trooli Router.
+We guarantee to deliver this speed to your Service Demarcation Point within a 10% tolerance of the Service ordered and paid for by the Customer.
+If Customers do not believe they are getting these guaranteed speeds, they should contact our Help Desk.
+If required, speed tests will then be completed by Trooli remotely.
+Further tests may be completed on site by Trooli engineers.

 4.9 Factors that affect broadband speed within the premises.
-Upload and download speeds can be affected by the environment within the premises, including:
+Upload and download speeds can be affected by the environment within the premises, including, but not limited to:

 • The capability of your device or computer.